 In 2015, the Mariners were named finalists for the GSA's Environmental Innovators Awards for leadership in environmental sustainability.

-2010-2015 - Major League Baseball American League Recycling Champions for the League's highest recycling rate.
+- 2010-2018 - Major League Baseball American League Recycling Champions for the League's highest recycling rate.

-- 2013 - Natural Resources Defense Council Game Changer Award, Scott Jenkins, Vice President Ballpark Operations
+- 2013 - Natural Resources Defense Council Game Changer Award, Scott Jenkins, (former) Vice President Ballpark Operations

-2013 - NW Energy Coalition Bob Olson Memorial Conservation Eagle Award, Scott Jenkins, Vice President Ballpark Operations
+- 2013 - NW Energy Coalition Bob Olson Memorial Conservation Eagle Award, Scott Jenkins, (former) Vice President Ballpark Operations

 - Mariners were the first MLB team to stage a "carbon neutral" game on Earth Day 2008.
 The environment harming effects of emissions and consumption of natural resources for the 2015 Earth Day game (Vs. Houston Astros) were mitigated through the purchase of carbon offsets, renewable energy credits and water restoration certificates.

-- Over 2.7 million pounds of recyclable materials, including paper, plastic, glass, aluminum, food waste, grass clippings and other organic matter was composted or recycled last season.
+- An average of almost 3 million pounds of recyclable materials, including paper, plastic, glass, aluminum, food waste, grass clippings and other organic matter is composted or recycled each season.

-- Mariners concessions partner Centerplate donated 8 tons of food to food banks and feeding programs in 2015.
-Almost 50 tons have been donated since the program began in 2011.
+- Mariners concessions partner Centerplate donated over 100 tons of food to food banks and feeding programs since 2011.

 - The Mariners are founding members of the Green Sports Alliance, a groundbreaking coalition of professional sports teams and sporting venues committed to promoting "greening initiatives" in sports.